Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Theory

 \subsection{Cosmological observables}

-Our cosmological observables are the angular auto and cross-correlation power spectra of three fields: the CMB lensing, the galaxy number counts and the ARF.
+Our cosmological observables are the angular auto- and cross-correlation power spectra of three fields: CMB lensing, the galaxy number counts, and ARFs.
 The angular power spectrum can be calculated as

 where ${\cal P}(k) \equiv k^3 P(k) / (2\pi^2)$ is the dimensionless primordial power spectrum and $I^X_{\ell}(k)$ is the kernel of the field $X$.